ydahal1/ydahal1/ReadMe.md

-Why do choirs keep buckets handy?
-So they can carry their tune
+‘Put the cat out’ … ‘I didn’t realize it was on fire

 [
-Fri Aug 21 00:19:02 UTC 2026
+Sat Aug 22 00:17:22 UTC 2026
  ]